cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ### Changing The Root

-This one is easy we want just to change the root folder of our process using [chroot](https://linux.die.net/man/1/chroot).
+This one is easy we just want to change the root folder of our process using [chroot](https://linux.die.net/man/1/chroot).
 We basically can select a folder and isolate our process inside that folder in such a way that (theoretically) it cannot navigate outside.
-I draw this illustration to show what we try to achieve.
+I drew this illustration to show what we will try to achieve.

 ```
    folders our process can access